Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Conclusion

-Check the schedule and conditions before your visit, especially for city bathhouses—they have cleaning days and different hours depending on the day of the week.
+Check the schedule and conditions before your trip, especially for public bathhouses—they have cleaning days and different hours depending on the day of the week.
 And enjoy the steam.

 Leave your comment or question